Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Lichen sclerosus

-• Lichen sclerosus (like-en scluh-ro-sus) is an uncommon skin condition that causes a distinctive rash, and usually affects the genital skin around the vulva and anus.
-The full name is lichen sclerosus et atrophicus.
+• Lichen sclerosus (like-en scluh-ro-sus) is an uncommon skin condition that causes a distinctive rash, and usually affects the genital skin around the vulva (external female genital area) and anus.
 It most often looks like white patches on the skin.
-It can last for years and can cause permanent scarring.
+It can last for years and in some cases, cause permanent scarring of the affected area.

 While lichen sclerosus can affect females and males of any age, it is most common in females, and it usually occurs before puberty or around menopause.

-If your child has lichen sclerosus, they should avoid using soap, talcum powder, antiseptics or non-prescription creams.
-The most successful treatment is strong steroid ointment.
+If your child has lichen sclerosus, they should avoid using soap, talcum powder, antiseptics and non-prescription creams.
+The most effective treatment is strong steroid ointment.

 Signs and symptoms of lichen sclerosus

-Lichen sclerosus can be anywhere on the body, but usually affects genital skin around the vulva and anus.
+Lichen sclerosus can occur anywhere on the body, but it usually affects the genital skin around the vulva and anus.
 It does not affect the inside of the vagina.
 The general health of a person with lichen sclerosus remains normal.

 The most common symptoms include: